Note on Recertification:

 Physician Certifications for Missouri Medical Marijuana Cards

-Dr. Roark offers certifications for Medical Marijuana Cards.
+Dr. Roark and Dr. Jacobson offer certifications for Medical Marijuana Cards.

 - Intractable migraines unresponsive to other treatment;